heathhenley/heathhenley.github.io/content/posts/modeling-sales-pipeline-with-monte-carlo.md

 date: 2023-09-23T12:44:58-04:00
 draft: false
 metathumbnail: "/sf_mc/hist.png"
 description: "Monte Carlo Simulation can be used to model your historical sales pipeline data to account for some of the randomness and uncertainty in the sales process.
-In this post, Monte Carlo Simuluation is introduced and then applied to the same case introduced in a [previous post](/posts/modeling-a-sales-pipeline-as-a-markov-chain/)."
+In this post, Monte Carlo Simulation is introduced and then applied to the same case introduced in a [previous post](/posts/modeling-a-sales-pipeline-as-a-markov-chain/)."
 tags: ["python", "business development", "sales", "data modeling"]
 categories: ["sales", "business development", "data modeling"]